lambdamechanic/groma/README.md

 > /load .LOADCOMMANDS
 ```

+I'm hoping at some point `aider` gets a little more straightforwardly scriptable.

 ### `scripts/gromaprompt.jq`

 This script formats the output into a human-readable list suitable for including in prompts for Large Language Models (LLMs), indicating potentially relevant files.